jbush001/NyuziProcessor/hardware/README.md

 ## Command Line Arguments

 Typing make in this directory compiles an executable 'verilator_model' in the bin/ directory.
-It accepts the following command line arguments:
+It accepts the following command line arguments (Verilog prefixes arguments with a plus sign):

 |          Argument               | Meaning        |
 |---------------------------------|----------------|